 As discussed above, the simplest realisation that achieves (1.1) are models that extend the SM by two additional real scalar fields, which are singlets under the SM gauge group.
-We consider here a specific version, the "Two Real Singlet Model" (TRSM) [24], where in addition two $\mathbb{Z}2$ symmetries are imposed, leading to a reduction of the available number of degrees of freedom.
-In the TRSM, the gluon-fusion $pp \to h_1h_1h_1$ cross section is enhanced via the resonant production of $h_3$ and can reach up to 140 fb at the LHC.
-While direct searches for an SM-only triple Higgs boson production are not very promising at current centre-of-mass energies, we will show that several benchmark points of the TRSM are within a $2-4\sigma$ significance range with an integrated luminosity of $300 \, \text{fb}^{-1}$ , reaching up to $\sim 5 \, \sigma$ for selected points, and can reach up to $\sim 16 \, \sigma$ for the full high-luminosity LHC (HL-LHC) nominal dataset of $3000 \, \text{fb}^{-1}$ .
+We consider here a specific version, the "Two Real Singlet Model" (TRSM) [24], where in addition two \mathbb{Z}2 symmetries are imposed, leading to a reduction of the available number of degrees of freedom.
+In the TRSM, the gluon-fusion $pp \rightarrow h_1h_1h_1$ cross section is enhanced via the resonant production of h_3 and can reach up to 140 fb at the LHC.3 While direct searches for an SM-only triple Higgs boson production are not very promising at current centre-of-mass energies, we will show that several benchmark points of the TRSM are within a $2 - 4\sigma$ significance range with an integrated luminosity of 300 fb-1, reaching up to ~ 5σ for selected points, and can reach up to ~ 16σ for the full high-luminosity LHC (HL-LHC) nominal dataset of 3000 fb-1.

-This article is organised as follows: in section 2, we briefly review the model under consideration as well as the specific benchmark plane that our study focuses on.
+This article is organised as follows: in section 2, we briefly review the model under consideration as well as the specific benchmark plane that our study focusses on.
 In section 3, we discuss current theoretical and experimental constraints.
 The event generation, cross sections and selection analysis are discussed in section 4.
 We present the results of our analysis in section 5.
 There we also present projections for the sensitivity of the full HL-LHC run for searches of heavy scalars within the TRSM into di-boson final states.
 Our summary and conclusions can be found in section 6.

-2 The Two Real Singlet Extension of the Standard Model
+2 The Two Real Singlet extension of the Standard Model

-2.1 Extending the Standard Model by Real Singlet Scalar Fields with the most general renormalizable expression for $V{\text{singlets}}(\Phi, \phi_i)$ given by
+2.1 Extending the Standard Model by real singlet scalar fields with the most general renormalizable expression for $V{\text{singlets}}(\Phi, \phi_i)$ given by